UnivaCorporation/urb-k8s/README.md

 In many situations, to access global data or when a framework uses a custom executor or an executor requires a massive run time bundle that is shared by the framework scheduler and executor it is convenient to have a common run time located on a persistent volume that is accessible from both the executor runner and the framework.
 Persistent volume claims to be used by framework's executor can be configured with `persistent_volume_claims` configuration option in URB configuration file [etc/urb.conf](etc/urb.conf) on per framework basis or in `DefaultFrameworkConfig` section as default value for all frameworks.
 It allows to place framework or other data files on shared volume within the cluster.

 Alternatively, all framework and executor files can be located in corresponding self contained docker images.
 Such frameworks has to be configured in [etc/urb.conf](etc/urb.conf) with `executor_runner` framework configuration option for custom executor runner docker image which can be based on generic URB executor runner image [urb-executor-runner.dockerfile](urb-executor-runner.dockerfile).
-See Python test  framework [python-framework.dockerfile](python-framework.dockerfile) for example.
-There are two more useful URB base images ([urb-bin-base.dockerfile](urb-bin-base.dockerfile) with URB binary dependencies and [urb-python-base.dockerfile](urb-python-base.dockerfile) with added Python dependencies) which should be used for creating framework images.
+See custom executor runner docker image for Python test framework [python-executor-runner.dockerfile](python-executor-runner.dockerfile) for example.

 ## Run Mesos Example Frameworks